bluefireteam/audioplayers/feature_parity_table.md

 Not every feature is available on every platform yet.
 Use this table to keep track of our work and progress, and please help out if you want to. :)

-If you would like to assist us implement a missing feature, please browse the [issue tracker](https://github.com/bluefireteam/audioplayers/issues) and reach out to us on our [Discord](https://discord.gg/pxrBmy4) server so we can coordinate efforts.
+If you would like to assist us implement a missing feature, please browse the [issue tracker](https://github.com/Sebastien-VZN/audioplayers/issues) and reach out to us so we can coordinate efforts.

 ## Note on Android